nic-dgl103/Exercise-6---coding-best-practices/README.md

 * box model properties: padding, margin, border, background, border-radius, box-shadow, width
 * text formatting properties: font-family, font-weight, font-size, text-decoration, color

-### Step 4: Format and add comments, and check for errors
+### Step 4: Format, add comments, and check for errors
 * Use the Prettier VSCode extension to format HTMl and CSS code.
 * Add a few comments to explain your HTML and CSS code and highlight anything of interest.
 * Use the VSCode HTMLHint extension and validate your HTML code to make sure that it is correct: https://validator.w3.org/#validate_by_upload.
 Take a screenshot of the results.